darbio/serverless-oauth2-server/README.md

 # IDP - Identity Server

+This project is split into two sub-projects:

+1. API - OAuth2 implementation on serverless.
+2. UI - User interface using angular 6.

+## UI

+Under construction.

+## API

 An OAuth2 ID Provider using serverless, running on AWS lambda with a dynamodb backend.

 The project provides the following endpoints: